Monastic cell and medieval tower on Coquet Island, Coquet Island

 Monastic cell and medieval tower on Coquet Island, Coquet Island, Hauxley, Alnwick, Northumberland NE65 0AA View on map

-Pre-conquest Monastic cell founded AD684 and a pre-AD 1125 Benedictine foundation located on Coquet Island comprising a domestic range & Chapel.
+Pre-conquest Monastic cell founded AD684 and a pre-AD 1125 Benedictine foundation located on Coquet Island comprising a domestic range and Chapel.
 The surviving scheduled structure is an east west range of medieval stone buildings incorporated into 19th century buildings associated with Trinity House Lighthouse.
-The lighthouse and attached buildings are Grade II listed buildings.
+The lighthouse and attached buildings are Grade II* listed buildings.

 All opening arrangements via consultation with RSPB Warden Paul Morrison (01665 713459).
-It is possible to view the Island via the webcam located in Amble Tourist Information Centre.
+It is possible to view the Island via the webcam located in Amble Tourist Information Centre

 Located offshore on Coquet Island- access only available by boat.
 Rail: Alnmouth (6 miles)